 Documentation of the ASUC’s Tax Identification or a tax-deductible receipt is available upon request.”

-When a donation has been received and the donor has requested a tax ID number, please complete this form.
+When a donation has been received and the donor has requested a tax ID number, please fill out the Nonprofit Tax ID Request Form/Invoice Request Form.